-Adult Outreach & Engagement Services: This program serves adults (age 18 or older) with serious mental illness in historically unserved and underserved populations.
-Clients are homeless or at high-risk for homelessness and have not already been linked to services.
-The outreach team may link a potential client to numerous services, such as benefits counseling, medical care, dental care, and food banks, while continuing to develop trust.
+Adult Outreach & Engagement Services: This program serves adults (age 18 or older) with serious mental illness and co-occurring disorders in historically unserved and underserved populations.
+Clients are homeless or at high-risk for homelessness and either have not already linked to services or have stopped being engaged in services.
+The outreach team may link a potential client to numerous services, such as benefits, counseling, medical care, dental care, and food banks, while continuing to develop trust.

-Program of Assertive Community Treatment (PACT): serves clients who are high-risk, high-acuity, and difficult to engage in treatment.
+Program of Assertive Community Treatment (PACT): Serves clients who are high-risk, high-acuity, and difficult to engage in treatment.
 The program provides medication services, individual, group, substance abuse, and family therapy as it is clinically indicated.
 The target population is chronically mentally ill consumers 18 years and older, who have a history of multiple psychiatric hospitalizations and/or incarcerations.

-Wellness Center: supports clients who have achieved recovery by offering a program that is culturally and linguistically appropriate, while focusing on personalized socialization, relationship building, assistance maintaining benefits, setting employment goals, and providing educational opportunities.
+Wellness Center: Supports clients who have achieved recovery by offering a program that is culturally and linguistically appropriate, while focusing on personalized socialization, relationship building, assistance maintaining benefits, setting employment goals, and providing educational opportunities.
 It is grounded in the recovery model and provides services to a diverse client base.

-Adult Recovery Center Program: provides a lower level of care for consumers who no longer need traditional outpatient treatment, yet need to continue receiving medication and episodic case management support.
+Adult Recovery Center Program: Provides a lower level of care for consumers who no longer need traditional outpatient treatment, yet need to continue receiving medication and episodic case management support.
 This program allows diverse consumers to receive distinct, mostly self-directed services that focus on consumer-community reintegration and linkage to health care.
 The ultimate goal of this program is to reduce reliance on the mental health system and increase and maintain self-reliance by building a healthy network support system.

-Adult Peer Mentoring: is focused on the hiring process to develop a multi-cultural and multi-linguistic team.
+Adult Peer Mentoring: Focuses on the hiring process to develop a multi-cultural and multi-linguistic team.
 Training protocols are being developed to create a team capable of providing culturally respectful field based services to the diverse unserved and underserved adult population in Orange County.